fluxcd/flux2/rfcs/helm-oci/README.md

 We could introduce a new API type e.g. `HelmRegistry` to hold the reference to auth secret, as proposed in [#2573](https://github.com/fluxcd/flux2/pull/2573).
-That is considered unpractical, as there is no benefit for users in having a dedicated kind instead of a `type` filed in the current `HelmRepository` API.
-Adding a `type` filed to the spec follows the Flux Bucket API design, where the same Kind servers different implementations: AWS S3 vs Azure Blob vs Google Storage.
+That is considered unpractical, as there is no benefit for users in having a dedicated kind instead of a `type` field in the current `HelmRepository` API.
+Adding a `type` field to the spec follows the Flux Bucket API design, where the same Kind servers different implementations: AWS S3 vs Azure Blob vs Google Storage.

 ## Design Details

-In source-controller we'll add a new predicate for indexing `HelmRepositories` based on the `spec.type` field.
+In source-controller we'll add a new predicate for filtering `HelmRepositories` based on the `spec.type` field.

+The current `HelmRepositoryReconciler` will be renamed to `HelmRepositoryDefaultReconciler`, it's scope remains unchanged, and it will handle only objects with `type: Default`.

-When the `spec.type` field is set to `OCI`, the `HelmRepositoryReconciler` will set the `HelmRepository` Ready status to `False` if the URL is not prefixed with `oci://`, otherwise the Ready status will be set to `True`.
+We'll introduce a new reconciler named `HelmRepositoryOCIReconciler`, that will handle objects with `type: OCI`.
+This reconciler will set the `HelmRepository` Ready status to `False` if the URL is not prefixed with `oci://`, otherwise the Ready status will be set to `True`.

-The current `HelmChartReconciler` will use the `HelmRepositories` with `type: Default`.
+The current `HelmChartReconciler` will be renamed to `HelmChartDefaultReconciler`, it's scope remains unchanged, and it will handle only objects that refer to `HelmRepositories` with `type: Default`.

 For `type: OCI` we'll introduce a new reconciler `HelmChartOCIReconciler` that uses `oras` to download charts and their dependencies.